-Concerns regarding LED lighting should be reported to Customer Services.
+Concerns about LED lighting should be reported to Customer Services.
 Please provide the location of the street light, along with your name, address and contact details.

 Second phase remedial work

-Once the installation phase is complete (by spring 2019) engineers will commence a second phase of work to address the small number of residents’ comments regarding operational issues.
+Following the successful completion of the LED Replacement Scheme in March 2019, engineers have started a second phase of works to address the small number of residents’ comments about operational issues.